Simple Summary

 The sector commitment duration (currently 1.5 years) is the period availability a provider commits to when first proving a sector.
 When a sector is close to expiration, a provider can extend the sector for up to the same duration again.
 This can be repeated until the sector maximum lifetime (currently 5 years), after which further extensions are prohibited.

-It would be desirable to allow storage providers to make longer commitments to sectors (e.g. as proposed in FIP-0036).
+It would be desirable to allow storage providers to make longer commitments to sectors (e.g. as proposed in FIP-0036, FIP-0056).
 Longer commitments support stability of network’s committed storage, could immediately support longer deals, and generally reduce the overheads of cycling sectors into the future.
 A higher possible maximum commitment duration would be beneficial regardless of any incentives toward longer commitments.

 The authors assert that the implementation of a concrete mechanism, and rough consensus around policy, should be pre-requisite to increasing the maximum sector commitment duration.